France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

 If it’s `false`, the `lastTurn` parameter given to the checking function will always be `true`.

 Note that the checking function might receive a context that has no display, so you should not scan the display to do your checking.
-All the data which has to be checked must be stored within variables that a display-less context has.
+Everything that has to be checked must be stored within variables that a display-less context has.

 ## Define advanced blocks